 Tips for Choosing a Ripe Cantaloupe

 Now that spring is here it’s time for delicious melons….one of my favorites is cantaloupe.
-Did you catch yesterday’s post about how cantaloupes are packed full of nutrients and health benefits?
+Did you catch my post about all of the health benefits of cantaloupe?
 Well, go check it out…seriously, during spring and summer I eat cantaloupe every single morning with my breakfast because of all of the benefits!

 Did you know that cantaloupe is one of the most popular melons in America?
 While cantaloupe is deeply loved by so many, it’s equally disappointing when you get a cantaloupe that either isn’t ripe yet or has passed its prime.
 So to make sure you don’t suffer from this disappointment, here are some tips for how to pick a cantaloupe.

 How to Pick a Cantaloupe